joshbruce/fourth-earth-raw/public/additions/content.md

 Guidelines:

-1. Consider keeping it as simple as age in years (or equivalent for setting) held against an average life expectancy for the type of character and setting.
+1. Consider keeping it as simple as age in years (or equivalent for the setting) held against an average life expectancy for the type of character.
 2. Beware of costs seemingly due to age alone feeling ageist; not all elderly people have arthritis and can barely get out of bed in the morning and not all young adults are partying all the time and able to pull all-nighters.
 3. Beware of benefits seemingly due to age alone feeling ageist; “Each generation imagines itself to be more intelligent than the one that went before it, and wiser than the one that comes after it” (George Orwell).